 Best Practices for Asset Tags

 - Investigate and fix tag discrepancies at their source.

 - Make sure assets that need to have their Scanner Tags updated have been seen and reported by the scanner on a recent connector run.
-If the scanner report does not change the “last_updated“ data field when a new tag is added, removed, or modified, Kenna will not import those changes.
+If the scanner report does not change the “last_updated“ data field when a new tag is added, removed, or modified, Cisco Vulnerability Management will not import those changes.

 - Make sure assets that have not been seen by the scanner, and therefore not had their Scanner Tags synched, are removed through asset inactivity and purge period settings.

 - Keep standard naming conventions for all tags.